ucsb-cs156/ucsb-cs156.github.io/topics/independent_study.md

 * Check in at least once a week&mdash;probably *more often*, but *at least* once at week to report progress, and ask for feedback, and new goals.

+ # End of Quarter Report

+Here is an outline for an end-of-quarter report in five sections.

+1. Introduction

+   In this section, write a paragraph or two that introduces the context of your CS192/CS196 experience.
+Describe the goals of the class.
+The audience should be a CS faculty member or CS undergrad (a potential future moderator) that is not familiar with what we did in the course.

+2. Your Role

+   Describe what you, specifically, did during the class.
+Help the reader understand the level of work involved, and the type of work involved so that you implicitly answer the question “why was this worth 4 units of upper division credit”?

+3. Your learning

+   Describe what you, specifically, learned during the project.
+This could be technical learning, or it could be non-technical learning.
+It could be new skills/knowledge, or reinforcing existing skills/knowledge.
+Again, this helps implicitly answer the question as to why this was worthy of 4 upper division units.

+4. Suggestions for future work

+   * What would you suggest are the learnings for the entire group?

+   * What about this quarter’s experience went well and should be continued?

+   * What suggestions do you have for what could be changed or improved for next time?

+5. (optional) Summary

+   If it helps the essay flow better to a conclusion, you can add a summary section at the end.

+   If that seems superfluous, because Section 4 ended on a good note already, you may omit this.

+   You may also divide any of the sections above into multiple sections if that makes the story easier to tell.
+The outline above is a suggested guide, not a straightjacket.